yputter/turbodbc/docs/pages/getting_started.rst

 #.
 Download Boost from https://www.boost.org/ (click on the "Current Release"
    version link, e.g. "Version 1.72.0", then download the Windows zip file).
 #.
 Unzip the zipfile somewhere on your PC, e.g. the Downloads folder.
 #.
+In an "x64 Native Tools Command Prompt for VS 2019" command prompt (or
-In a command prompt, navigate to the unzipped Boost top-level directory.
+   equivalent), navigate to the unzipped Boost top-level directory.
 #.
 Run ``.\bootstrap.bat`` (this generates the ``b2`` executable).
 #.
 Run ``.\b2`` (this generates the ``stage`` directory and contents, takes a
    few minutes to run).